 To treat your face, we’ve created a few masks that target individual skin types.
 It is always a good idea to experiment and research on what will suit your skin perfectly!
 Feel free to mix things up, add or subtract ingredients, and concoct your very own honey face mask.

 For Dry and Dull Skin

-For dry skin, try blending two tablespoons of pure Eastern Shore Honey with a tablespoon of ripe mashed avocado and just a little olive oil or sweet almond oil.
+For dry skin, try blending two tablespoons of pure Eastern Shore Honey with a tablespoon of ripe mashed avocado and just a little oil.
 Whip the ingredients together in a small bowl, and apply to the face and neck with your fingertips.
-Leave on for 10 minutes, wash off with warm water and a wash cloth, and tone the skin with witch hazel on a cotton round.
+Leave on for 10 minutes, wash off with warm water and a washcloth, and tone the skin with witch hazel on a cotton round.
 Finish off by applying your favorite toner and moisturizer to lock in hydration.

 To brighten dull skin, mash a ripe organic strawberry with two tablespoons of honey and one tablespoon plain Greek yogurt.
 Again, avoid the eye area when applying this mask!
 The fruit acids in the strawberry and the enzymes of the yogurt help to break down dead skin cells to combat dullness.
 Leave on for 10 (ish) minutes, wash off, and follow with a toner and moisturizer.